foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab3.rst

 Content
 ========

-- Through reading the corresponding BCR (Build Configuration Register) auxiliary registers of processor timers to get the configuration information.
+- Through reading the corresponding Build Configuration Register (BCR) auxiliary registers of processor timers to get the configuration information
 - Through programming the auxiliary registers to initialize, start and stop the timer (here TIMER0 is used)
 - By reading the count value of processor timers, get the execution time of a code block